-ENGLISH LANGUAGE LEARNING COMMUNITY

-Course placement into all ELL programmes depends on your English language level.
+ENGLISH LANGUAGE LEARNING COURSE Placement into all ELL programmes depends on your English language level.
+Please contact the Enrolment Centre before tst November 2023 to receive information

-Please contact the Enrolment Centre before 1st November 2023 to receive information about a placement test.
+1st November 2023 to receive information about a placement test.
 After this the next test date is on enrolment day.
 Be aware some classes may be full.